mathesar-foundation/mathesar-wiki/design/specs/data-types-text.md

 # Context
 Text data types allow users to add letters, symbols, or numbers as field values.
 The text data type is also the default type for new columns within Mathesar.

-## Types
-### Text (short)
-Best suited for short, alphanumeric values, such as names or street addresses.
-### Long Text
-For content that is greater than 255 characters.
-And best suited to store larger text strings such as paragraphs, notes, comments, or descriptions.

 ## Permitted Characters
 Text data type lets users enter almost any character (letter, symbol, or number).